Abdisto/python-discord-bot/README.md

 One Problem: when doing so, you should use dev3, because we target minecraft servers with the server status in the bot profile

+> [!IMPORTANT]
+> In cogs/minecraft/minecraft.py u have to set the variables

 ## Installing
 ```
 git clone -b dev2 https://github.com/BlacklightYT/python-discord-bot/